What is academic misconduct?

 If you are ever in doubt concerning what may be acceptable academic practice in relation to assessment, you should clarify the situation with your lecturer before submitting the work or taking the test or examination involved.

-This website is designed to inform you, respond to your questions about dishonest practice, and help you comply with practices and policies of the University of Otago.
+This website is designed to inform you, respond to your questions about academic misconduct, and help you comply with practices and policies of the University of Otago.

-1. Plagiarism - The policy on Dishonest Practice makes a distinction between unintentional plagiarism (Level One) and intentional plagiarism (Level Two).
+1. Plagiarism - The University makes a distinction between unintentional plagiarism (Level One) and intentional plagiarism (Level Two).

 a.
-Although not intended, unintentional plagiarism is treated as dishonest academic practice.
+Although not intended, unintentional plagiarism is covered by the Student Academic Misconduct Procedures.
 It is usually due to lack of care, naivety, and/or to a lack to understanding of acceptable academic behaviour.
 This kind of plagiarism can be easily avoided.

 b.
 Intentional plagiarism is gaining academic advantage by copying or paraphrasing someone else’s work and presenting it as your own, or helping someone else copy your work and present it as their own.
 It also includes self-plagiarism which is when you use your own work in a different paper or programme without indicating the source.
-As with other dishonest practice intentional plagiarism is treated very seriously by the University.
+Intentional plagiarism is treated very seriously by the University.

 2. Unauthorised Collaboration occurs when you work with, or share work with, others on an assessment which is designed as a task for individuals and in which individual answers are required.
 This form does not include assessment tasks where students are required or permitted to present their results as collaborative work.
 Nor does it preclude collaborative effort in research or study for assignments, tests or examinations; but unless it is explicitly stated otherwise, each student’s answers should be in their own words.
 If you are not sure if collaboration is allowed, check with your lecturer.